adyen-examples/adyen-python-online-payments/README.md

    merchant_account = TestMerchantAccount
    checkout_apikey = SampleAPIKey
    client_key = SampleClientKey
-   platform = test # change to live on production
    ```
 3. Run `./start.sh` to:
    - Initialize the required environment variables.
 This step is necessary every time you re-activate your (venv)